-Compare 11 online flower delivery websites based on ease of website navigation, range of flowers, range of other items, delivery reliability and timing, product accuracy, customer service, value for money and overall customer satisfaction with Canstar Blue’s annual review and rating.
+Compare 11 online flower delivery websites based on their product accuracy, customer service, value for money, delivery, ease of site navigation, plus their floral and non-floral ranges, with Canstar Blue’s 2019 review & ratings.

 See our Ratings Methodology.

-Nevertheless, 89% of respondents to our survey said they would buy flowers online again, so that’s a pretty good sign that things generally go smoothly.
+Nevertheless, 77% of respondents to our survey said they would buy flowers online again, so that’s a good sign that things generally go smoothly.
+But that leaves a not insignificant 23% who wouldn’t do it again!

 Read on for an overview of the 11 retailers in this year’s review to help you pick the best online florist for your next special occasion.

-Florist.com.au has a range of flower types from natives to roses as well as arrangements in boxes and baskets.
-It aims to provide affordable prices, receiving five stars for value for money.
-Deliveries can be made to almost every metropolitan and regional area, as well as to more than 100 other countries worldwide, giving you the ability to share a special occasion with a loved one.
+Florist.com.au has a range of flower types from natives to roses, as well as arrangements in boxes and baskets.
+It aims to provide affordable prices, receiving four stars on value for money.
+Deliveries can be made to almost every metropolitan and regional area, plus more than 100 other countries worldwide, giving you the ability to share a special occasion with a loved one.

 Same day delivery requires orders to be placed by 2pm Monday to Friday and before 10am on Saturday, in the recipient’s time zone.
 Most deliveries can be made within 24 hours but in restricted areas it may take up to 48 hours.

 The standard cut-offs for same-day delivery are before 2pm on weekdays and before 10am Saturdays (in the recipient’s time zone).
-There are no deliveries available on Sundays or public holidays with the exception for Valentine’s Day, Mother’s Day and Christmas.
+There are no deliveries available on Sundays and public holidays, but with the exception for Valentine’s Day, Mother’s Day and Christmas.

 Same-day delivery is available Monday to Saturday Australia-wide, with orders taken before 2pm on weekdays and before 10am Saturday.
 The Standard delivery flat rate is $12.95 to most areas across Australia.
 You can even order 12 months in advance, so if you’ve missed someone’s birthday this year, you’re ready for the next one.

-With a motto of “fresh, fast and fair”, it aims to deliver low prices with same day delivery available for orders placed before 1pm (with a delivery fee of $19.95) and next day delivery available for orders placed before 2:30pm (with a delivery fee of $14.95).
-There may be a ‘Special day’ $5 surcharge on certain orders.
+With a motto of “fresh, fast and fair”, it aims to deliver low prices with same day delivery available for orders placed before 1pm (with a delivery fee of $19.95) and next day delivery is available for orders placed before 3pm (with a delivery fee of $14.95).
 No deliveries are available on Sundays except for Valentine’s Day and Mother’s Days.

-Buying flowers online can be a bit hit and miss, so it’s important to shop around and find a website that ticks all the boxes.
-On average, people spend $84.95 on their online flower orders.
-Since flowers are not cheap, shopping around is a wise idea, with 62% of consumers saying they have tried more than one online flower delivery service.
-We asked respondents to our survey what their main reason is for buying flowers online and found:
+Buying flowers online can be a bit hit and miss, so it’s important to shop around and find a website that ticks all those boxes.
+On average, Australians spend $82 on their online flower orders.
+Since flowers are not cheap, shopping around is a wise idea, with half of survey respondents (51%) saying they have tried more than one online flower delivery service.

-Canstar Blue surveyed 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
-Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have purchased flowers from an online flower delivery company in the last 12 months – in this case, 1,260 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased flowers and/or another type of gift (e.g. chocolates, balloons, teddy bears) via an online flower delivery company in the last 12 months – in this case, 619 people.

 Consumer News - April 26th